Love for Learning

 Literacy is the ability to read, write, speak and listen in a way that lets us communicate effectively and make sense of the world.
 Helping your child learn literacy skills doesn’t need to be boring.
 In fact it’s all about having fun and creating a love for learning.
 Every day is filled with teachable moments that create a deep connection with your child and build their confidence as lifelong learners.

 It's the Law

-Michigan’s Read by Grade Three Law requires children are able to read by the third grade.
+Michigan’s Read by Grade Three Law requires children to be able to read by the third grade.
 Kids who are not able to master basic literacy skills fall behind and may never catch up as they struggle to make the switch from learning to read to reading to learn.
-They will often have lifelong challenges with reading and life.
-To change this, schools will identify children starting in Kindergarten who are at risk and support their learning through Individualized Reading Improvement Plans (IRIP), but there will still be a strong need for parent support at home.
-You can assure they will be ready to learn by working with them on these important skills as early as possible as suggested by Essential Literacy Practices.
+They will often have lifelong challenges with reading.
+To change this, schools will identify children starting in kindergarten who are at risk and support their learning through Individualized Reading Improvement Plans (IRIP), but there will still be a strong need for parent support at home.
+You can assure they will be ready to learn by working with them on these important skills as early as possible, as suggested by Essential Literacy Practices.

 Click the blue cards below to get literacy tips and tricks for your child!

 Read aloud together for 15 minutes a dayReading together is not only an amazing way to connect with your child, it is also an opportunity to teach them how to read.

 - Use your finger to point along the words as you read

 - Talk about what letters look and sound like (“That is the letter ‘M’ like Mike’s name.
 It looks like two mountains!
 It sounds like “mmmmmm”.
 Have them repeat the sound.)